 2) The Southern Ontario C.A.
 Convention History.

-Recently (2018) the SOCA Area Archive Committee launched its own website, https://socaarchives.org. as part its mandate to present the history of Southern Cocaine Anonymous to the C.A. fellowship.
+The SOCA Area Archive, https://socaarchives.org, purpose is to present the history of Southern Cocaine Anonymous to the C.A. fellowship.

 Submitted by Cameron F. SOCA Archivist